Take Part in the 2020 Great American Smokeout

 close up of hands breaking a cigarette in half

-The Great American Smokeout® began as a single event in a small town, but over the years it has become a nationwide opportunity for smokers to make a healthy decision that could save their lives.
-According to the American Cancer Society (ACS), which organizes the annual Smokeout, roughly half of all Americans who continue to smoke will die because of it.
+The Great American Smokeout® began as a single event in a small town, but over the years, it has become a nationwide opportunity for smokers to make a healthy decision that could save their lives.

-Tobacco products contain nicotine, which is extremely addictive.
-Cigarettes, chew, snus, vaping — these are all hard habits to stop.
-Even though people know the health risks of cigarettes, many have to quit dozens of times before it finally works.
+Tobacco products — cigarettes, chew, snus, and vapes — contain nicotine, an extremely addictive substance that makes it hard to stop using them.
+Even though people know the health risks of cigarettes, many attempt to quit dozens of times before it finally works.
 Some are never able to stop.

 The Great American Smokeout is a moment to recognize the importance of small steps.
 After all, every quitter’s story began with the first full day they went without tobacco.